filipe-silva/FireflyIII.Net/generated/docs/RuleGroupsApi.md

 <a id="testrulegroup"></a>
 # **TestRuleGroup**
-> TransactionArray TestRuleGroup (int id, int? page = null, DateTime? start = null, DateTime? end = null, int? searchLimit = null, int? triggeredLimit = null, List<long> accounts = null)
+> TransactionArray TestRuleGroup (string id, int? page = null, DateTime? start = null, DateTime? end = null, int? searchLimit = null, int? triggeredLimit = null, List<long> accounts = null)

 Test which transactions would be hit by the rule group.
 No changes will be made.